NacomiTagiera/Nextjs-md-blog/README.md

-## Work in progress
+# Kocham Gry

-Check the second branch to see the old version of this project.
+Responsive website about computer games.
+I'm working on this project to practice React Bootstrap and SASS.
+You can take a look at the previous, finished version of this webpage on the second branch.